ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 Connection ID lasts as long as the stream is open.

-A client that no longer wants a given Connection ID to be forwarded by the proxy, for either direction, MUST reset the stream.
+A client that no longer wants a given Connection ID to be forwarded by the proxy, for either direction, MUST cancel its CONNECT-QUIC HTTP/3 request {{!I-D.ietf-quic-http}}.

 # Example